 Most important is the space that will be provided for the next generation of leadership, fresh candidates, now discouraged by the high cost of unseating an entrenched politician.
 New leaders often have more vigorous and open relationships with their constituents.

-To encourage public discussion of whether the Town of Kent should follow the lead of the county legislature on the issue of term limits, Kent Fiscal Watch is holding a public discussion with Vincent Tamagna, Director of Putnam Public Transport, who advocated for term limits in the County Legislature, on March 20, 2013 at 7:30 PM at the firehouse located at 2490 Route 301.
+To encourage public discussion of whether the Town of Kent should follow the lead of the county legislature on the issue of term limits, Kent Fiscal Watch is holding an open meeting on March 21, 2013 at 7:30 PM at the firehouse located at 2490 Route 301.

-Please make your voice heard by attending the meeting and/or contacting us here at www.kentfiscalwatch.org.
+Please make your voice heard by attending the meeting and/or contacting us on our website www.kentfiscalwatch.org

 Kent Fiscal Watch